-data(golub) consists of a 3,051x38 matrix golub containing the expression levels of 3,051 genes and 38 samples, a vector golub.cl containing the class labels of the 38 samples, and a 3,051x3 matrix golub.gnames whose third column consists of the names of the genes.
+data(golub) consists of a $3,051 \times 38$ matrix golub containing the expression levels of 3,051 genes and 38 samples, a vector golub.cl containing the class labels of the 38 samples, and a $3,051 \times 3$ matrix golub.gnames whose third column consists of the names of the genes.

 Another example of how SAM can be applied to an ExpressionSet object can be found in Schwender et al. (2006).
-This article is published in a special issue of RNews which can be obtained, e.g., by browseURL("http://cran.r-project.org/doc/Rnews/Rnews_2006-5.pdf")
+This article is part of a special issue of RNews that can be obtained by available browseURL("http://cran.r-project.org/doc/Rnews/Rnews_2006-5.pdf")